 In my previous post on butter, Butter vs. Margarine, I wrote about why butter is a better option.
 As I mentioned at the end, there is one thing about butter that isn’t so handy: it’s solid and hard to spread directly out of the fridge!
+The simple solution is to make your own spreadable butter.

 Types of butter